Solar Panels in Franklin Township, NJ | 2026 Installation Guide | Solar by Omar Skip to main content

 Omar Jackson — Franklin Township NJ Solar Installer

-Is solar worth it in Franklin in 2026?
+Is Solar Worth It in Franklin Township in 2026?

 Franklin Township is Somerset County’s premier commuter hub solar market — positioned as the residential gateway to Rutgers University, New Brunswick job centers, and Princeton corporate headquarters, serving 70%+ household demographics with commute distances of 15–35 minutes to major employment centers.